VaporFoxLash/radtelbot.com/README.md

 ## Telegram bot
 This bot accepts commands from a user and give back a response or a quick wikipedia search with a shortened description and a link for full details.
+A user can also play a Trivia game to test their knowledge.

 ## Index
 * [Cloning](#Clone)